 The E3 Program

 The Equipment Energy Efficiency (E3) program is an initiative of the Australian Government, states and territories and the New Zealand Government.
 These groups combined to deliver a single, integrated program on energy efficiency standards and energy labelling for equipment and appliances.

-It is one of a number of programs implemented by the Council of Australian Governments (COAG) Energy Council.
+It is one of a number of programs implemented by the former Council of Australian Governments (COAG) Energy Council and now continues under Energy Minister's through the Energy Minister's meeting (EMM).
 An Inter-Governmental Agreement provides the framework for national cooperation on the E3 Program.
 A similar arrangement has also been developed to ensure alignment with New Zealand.

 On 1 October 2012, the Greenhouse and Energy Minimum Standards (GEMS) Act 2012 came into effect, creating a national framework for product energy efficiency in Australia.
 The GEMS Act is the underpinning legislation for the program.